How to Create Virtual Bundles on Amazon FBA

 Here is the tip that makes virtual bundles a competitive weapon: every bundle ASIN can rank for keywords that your individual products cannot naturally target.
 By strategically creating bundles around keyword clusters you are not currently capturing, you expand your total search footprint without launching any new physical products.

-Run a keyword research session specifically for bundle opportunities.
+Run a keyword and product research session specifically for bundle opportunities.
 Look for “set,” “kit,” “combo,” and “collection” variations of your main product keywords.
 Check the search volume — you will often find untapped demand that no one in your niche is serving with dedicated listings.

 Watch the Full Walkthrough